HOW TO IDENTIFY SCOLIOSIS

-Scoliosis can be identified by a postural exam and by specific clinical tests that are easy to administer, such as a forward bending test using a tool called a Scoliometer.
+Scoliosis can be identified by a postural exam and by specific clinical tests that are easy to administer, such as a forward bending test.
+Forward bending test provides clinical way to measure spinal rotation and can be done in sitting or standing using Scoliometer tool.

 - One shoulder blade may appear higher or more prominent than the other.